carolrizzi/mentor/README.md

 1. Create a file `deploy/.env` and add a variable `API_KEY` containing your Together AI API key.
 Alternatively, you can export the variable in your terminal session.
 Most environment variables have default values, but you can override them in the `.env` file or by exporting them in your terminal session.
 The `deploy/.env.example` file contains all the available environment variables and their default values.

-1. Run docker compose:
+1. Run Docker Compose:
    ```bash
    cd deploy
    docker compose up -d
    ```

 If you are running it for the first time, it might take some time to initialize the database after all containers are up and running.
 You can check the logs of the `mentor_api` container to see when the database is ready and the api is up and running.

-Once the composer is up and running, you can access the API throught the swagger UI at http://127.0.0.1:8000/api/schema/swagger-ui/#/.
+Once the composer is up and running, you can access the API through the Swagger UI at http://127.0.0.1:8000/api/schema/swagger-ui/#/.
 The API documentation will be available at http://127.0.0.1:8000/api/schema/redoc/.

 ## 3.3.
 Usage